Mentorship Program

 In general, we expect that you will:

-Communicate clearly and openly along the way about what is working and what needs to change with each other
+• Communicate feedback to one another along the way about what is working and what is needed to improve

 These expectations are designed to help you get the most out of this program.